Dihfahsih1/Weather_Station_Security_System/README.md

 # Weather_Station_Security_System
+This System was developed by
+1. Mugoya Dihfahsih
+2. Ainekirabo Mbabazi
+3. Gemmar Freedom
+3. Suuna Conrad
 The Wimea Weather Security System(WWSS) was an idea of three emphatic  and one ambitious young lady.
 We came up with a low cost solution to address the problem of vandalism and theft of the various high cost weather equipment .

 Theft and vandalism of these equipment has been on the rise lately due to their high demand on the local market.